Balaji-Rasani/Dice-Game-Java/README.md

 java -cp src com.DiceGame
 ---
 📸 Example Gameplay
----
+🎲 Welcome to the Dice Game!
+👉 Enter 10 to roll the dice.
+Rolling a 1 ends the game.

-**Enter 10 to Roll the Dice: > 10
+Enter 10 to Roll the Dice: 10
-Dice value: 6
+🎲 Dice value: 6
+✅ Current Score: 6

-Enter 10 to Roll the Dice: > 10
+Enter 10 to Roll the Dice: 10
-Dice value: 2
+🎲 Dice value: 2
+✅ Current Score: 8

-Enter 10 to Roll the Dice: > 10
+Enter 10 to Roll the Dice: 10
-Dice value: 1
+🎲 Dice value: 1
-You are out of the Game
+💀 You rolled a 1.
+Game Over!
-Final Score: 8**
+🏁 Final Score: 8
 ---
 🛠️ Technologies & Concepts Used
 🧠 Java Programming